 Local activation of CFTR protein function following airway deposition may be expected to contribute to the pharmacodynamic effects observed.
-Reminding that mice are obligate nose breathers [23], drug exposure to mouth during nebulization in a whole-body inhalation chamber model, and subsequent licking off fur and chewing drugs deposited in skin/mouth might scarcely contribute to the bioavailability of PDE5 inhibitors during whole-body inhalation exposures.
-In line with our results, a similar CFTR correcting effect of sildenafil has been originally shown in culture of nasal epithelial cells harvested from CF patients and attached to an impermeable support, a configuration that allows interaction of drugs through the apical side of epithelia [24].
-It has been recently demonstrated that the inhalation route of administration for vardenafil is associated with an acceptable safety profile [25].
+As mice are obligate nose breathers B. LUBAMBA ET AL. CYSTIC FIBROSIS

+[23], drug exposure in the mouth during nebulisation in a whole-body inhalation chamber model, and subsequent licking of fur and chewing drugs deposited in skin/mouth, might scarcely contribute to the bioavailability of PDE5 inhibitors during whole-body inhalation exposures.
+Consistent with our results, a similar CFTR-correcting effect of sildenafil has been originally shown in cultures of nasal epithelial cells harvested from CF patients and attached to an impermeable support, a configuration that allows interaction of drugs through the apical surface of epithelia [24].
+It has been demonstrated recently that the inhalation route of administration for vardenafil is associated with an acceptable safety profile [25].
 Apart from brief coughing on inspiration, no clinically significant changes in blood pressure or heart rate and no serious adverse events were recorded [25].

-A recent work has reported that sildenafil therapy in a patient with severe CF lung disease was followed by clinically significant improvements in exercise tolerance and pulmonary hypertension [26]; even though its prevalence is difficult to establish, pulmonary hypertension develops in a significant proportion of adult CF patients.
-It has been recognized that subclinical pulmonary hypertension correlates with the severity of the disease and is associated with increased mortality in CF [27].
+A recent study reported that sildenafil therapy in a patient with severe CF lung disease was followed by clinically significant improvements in exercise tolerance and pulmonary hypertension [26]; even though its prevalence is difficult to establish, pulmonary hypertension develops in a significant proportion of adult CF patients.
+It has been recognised that subclinical pulmonary hypertension correlates with the severity of the disease and is associated with increased mortality in CF [27].
 However, further studies designed to examine the beneficial effect of PDE5 inhibitors on pulmonary hypertension in CF patients are needed.

-An additional potential interest of PDE5 inhibitors in CF might be raised by the assumption that PDE5 inhibitors have a possible anti-inflammatory action [28-30].
-Actually, it has been shown that application of sildenafil for 24 hours to CF bronchial epithelial cultured cells exposed to Pseudomonas aeruginosa, a crucial pathogen responsible for the progressive loss of lung function in CF, reduced secretion of interleukin-8, a cytokine abnormally elevated in CF and responsible for neutrophil infiltrate and subsequent inflammatory cascade [29].
+Additionally, potential interest in PDE5 inhibitors to treat CF might be raised by the assumption that PDE5 inhibitors have a possible anti-inflammatory action [28-30].
+In fact, it has been shown that application of sildenafil for 24 h to cultured CF bronchial epithelial cells exposed to Pseudomonas aeruginosa, a crucial pathogen responsible for the progressive loss of lung function in CF, reduced secretion of interleukin-8, a cytokine abnormally elevated in CF and responsible for neutrophil infiltrate and subsequent inflammatory cascade [29].
 These data further support the view of a local airway effect of PDE5 inhibitors.
-A clinical trial to be performed at our center aiming at investigating the effect of a single nasal topical administration of vardenafil on NPD measurements in CF patients homozygous for the F508del mutation is listed on www.clinicaltrials.gov (Identifier NCT01002534).
+A clinical trial, to be performed at our centre, aiming to investigate the effect of a single nasal topical administration of vardenafil on nasal PD measurements in CF patients homozygous for the F508deldel mutation is listed on www.clinicaltrials.gov (identifier number NCT01002534).

-In the present work, we developed a low stress setup for inhalation studies in small animals.
-We confirmed the potential of sildenafil and vardenafil to restore chloride transport defects of the CFTR protein, and we showed for the first time that tadalafil is also able to correct chloride transport defects across the nasal mucosa of F508del-CF mice.
-The three PDE5 inhibitors, applied by inhalation, restored chloride transport across the respiratory epithelium and the effect of vardenafil lasts at least 8 hours.
+In the present study, we developed a low-stress setup for inhalation studies in small animals.
+We confirmed the potential of sildenafil and vardenafil to restore chloride transport defects of the CFTR protein, and we showed, for the first time, that tadalafil is also able to correct chloride transport defects across the nasal mucosa of F508del CF mice.
+The three PDE5 inhibitors, applied by inhalation, restored chloride transport across the respiratory epithelium and the effect of vardenafil lasted $\geqslant 8$ h.